-During my internship in Canada I can apply my skills from the classroom to real-life work experience.
-I’m being part of tangible projects to gain the real-world experience that I will need in my career once I go back to Europe!
+“During my internship in Canada, I can apply my skills from the classroom to real-life work experiences.
+I’m being part of tangible projects to gain the real-world experience that I will need in my career once I go back to Europe!“

-Last month we had a chance meet with Christiane and she sat down with us to discuss her journey in Canada and how her internship experience has been so far in Vancouver, Canada.
+Last month we had a chance to meet with Christiane and she sat down with us to discuss her journey in Canada and how her internship experience has been so far in Vancouver, Canada.
 We love Christiane’s fun-loving energy and constant laughter, so we’re excited to share her story with all of you, read our interview with her to learn more!

-How are you liking Vancouver so far?
+How are you liking Vancouver so far during your Internship?

 Vancouver is such a friendly city!
 I love the people; my homestay family and co-workers are all so welcoming and helpful.
 The city felt like home even after one week and I’m enjoying seeing the city and exploring more parts of B.C.
-Doing an internship, instead of just learning English in classes makes the experience way more enjoyable as you get to interact with so many people that live in the city.
+Doing an internship in Canada, instead of just learning English in classes makes the experience way more enjoyable as you get to interact with so many people that live in the city.

 What is your study background in Germany?

-I am from Cologne, Germany and I studied business engineering, which is a combination of economic and mechanical engineering, at the University of Applied Science RFH Cologne.
-Now, I’m completing my Masters in mechanical engineering, that’s why I wanted to complete an international internship, to get work experience abroad!
+I am from Cologne, Germany and I studied Business Engineering, which is a combination of Economic and Mechanical Engineering, at the University of Applied Science RFH Cologne.
+Now, I’m completing my Masters in Mechanical Engineering, that’s why I wanted to complete an international internship, to get work experience abroad!

 Why did you choose to do an internship in Vancouver?